kiran-lee/SNPsSeychellesWarbler/README.md

 8. imputationaccuracy.sh : List of commands to compare in 23 high coverage samples (downsampled2.6) non-imputed genotypes to their respective downsampled, then imputed genotypes and outputting concordance per chromosome in one file (meanconcordance).

-9.  choosereferencepanel.sh: Commands in case we want to obtain a reference panel of high coverage, unrelated sequenced samples.
-Not used for now.
+9.  choosereferencepanel.sh: Commands to obtain a reference panel of higher coverage, unrelated repeat samples.

+10.  checkreferencepanel.sh: Script used to verify the repeated samples are indeed genetically related despite my rustiness in the wet lab (answer is yes)

+11.  mergereferencepanel.R: This script takes the higher coverage repeat samples and merges them with the previously sequenced samples, that have been verified as duplicates using script as in 10checkaccuracy.sh to output a set of commmands used in 12mergereference.sh

+12.   mergereference.sh: Commands to merge  higher coverage repeat samples with the previously sequenced samples, that have been verified as duplicates, for a final round of imputation